SteelPh0enix/YTCutter/README.md

 ## Installation
 Just install youtube_dl using pip and clone the repo.
+And make sure you have FFmpeg downloaded and in PATH.

 ## Usage
 Pass JSON file path as argument for script.
 For example `python . input.json`